manavasnani/LogForge-ELK-stack/README.md

 I configured the output to forward all logs to Logstash rather than directly to Elasticsearch to allow for additional enrichment and parsing.

-Once logstash and filebeat were configured, and the all of the docker containers were up and running, my Kibana looked like this.
+Once logstash and filebeat were configured, and all of the docker containers were up and running, my Kibana looked like this.

 <img width="313" height="292" alt="Screenshot 2025-08-04 180954" src="https://github.com/user-attachments/assets/14cfcdf5-eec6-4611-b85d-6bfae9d2fc5b" />

 <img width="1552" height="629" alt="Screenshot 2025-08-04 180841" src="https://github.com/user-attachments/assets/9ef9d4ed-7eb5-4a81-9396-18cbfeed223a" />

+# Kibana Configuration & Visualizations